Oregon State vs. Colorado NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Buffaloes collect 251 yards per game, 156.4 fewer yards than the 407.4 the Beavers give up.

-- This season the Buffaloes have six turnovers, six fewer than the Beavers have takeaways (12).
+- The Buffaloes have turned the ball over six times, six fewer times than the Beavers have forced turnovers (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.